gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

 1. It contains custom predefined instructions
 2. It has custom conversation starters
-3. It can now contain multiple capabilities at once, in classic ChatGPT you had to choose one.
+3. It can now contain multiple capabilities at once (in classic ChatGPT you had to choose one).
 Those are:
     * Web browsing
     * DALL-E image generation
     * Code interpreter
-    * Plugins - plugins got kind of deprecated, it is now called "custom Actions"
+    * Custom Actions (plugins got kind of deprecated)

-What is especially interesting is last part, where creating integrations with custom actions is now much easier.
-Developers no longer need to create plugin (which was complex process), but now, anyone can do it.
+Especially, The last option is interesting, as it is now much easier to create integrations with custom actions.
+Developers no longer need to create plugin (which was such complex process).

-So let's try to build GPT that will help developers with PR reviews.
+So let's try to build GPT that will help developers with Pull request (PR) reviews.

+# Steps
+Goal is to review existing GitHub PR by GPT.
+In case of any issue found GPT creates comments (in PENDING state).

+Let's define the steps:

+1. (As a reviewer) I will paste GitHub PR URL to GPT
+2. It will download diff of PR using GitHub API (authenticated as me so it will have access even to private repositories)
+3. It will review diff, analyze it for bugs, code smells and suggest improvements
+4. It will write back those findings and ask me if I want to submit review comments in PENDING state
+5. By typing "Yes" it will submit these review commets

+The purpose is not to submit all GPT suggestions without human check.
+I want to use GPTs comments just as a hint what I should look at, so I will be updating/deleting it's comments most of the time.
+Therefore we must make sure that review submitted to GitHub remains in PENDING state and those automatic comments are recognizable so I use `By GPT:` prefix.

-# Creating GPT
+# Creating custom GPT
-Starting with custom GPT you must have GPT Plus subscription.
-It can be created by clicking `Explore` and then `Create a GPT`
+Starting with custom GPT you must have GPT Plus subscription!
+Go to ChatGTP website.
+It can be created by clicking `Explore` and then `Create a GPT` (see picture bellow).

 {{< img name="create-a-gpt" lazy=false size="origin" >}}

-# Goal
-Now let's review how we want to use GPT:

-* I want to paste the GitHub PR URL which I want it to review
-* It will download diff of PR using GitHub API (authenticate as me so it will have access even to private repositories)
-* It will review diff, analyze it for bugs, code smells and suggest improvements
-* It will write back those findings and it will ask me if I want to create PR review in pending state using those findings as comments
-* By typing "Yes" it will submit PR review

-In this way, it will assist with PR reviews.
-I want to use GPTs comments just as a hint what I should look at, so I will be updating/deleting his comments most of the time.
-So we must make sure that review submitted to GitHub remains in PENDING state.
-And those comments must be recognizable so will prefix with `By GPT:`.

 # GPT configuration
 So let's go ahead and configure GPT, we will skip GPT Builder and configure everything manually.

 ## Title and description
-I set following
+I set following:

 Name: `GitHub PR Code Reviewer`

 Description: `Expert at GitHub PR code reviews, using GitHub API for insightful feedback.`

 {{< img name="title-and-description" lazy=false size="origin" >}}

 ## Actions

-before configuring instructions, let's configure actions first, as it is fundamental part of the configuration.
+Let's configure actions first before instructions, as it is fundamental part of the configuration.
 Actions are manifest of [OpenAPI specification](https://spec.openapis.org/oas/v3.1.0) written in JSON format.

-Let's click `Create new actions` in GPT configuration and set following schema:
+Click `Create new actions` in GPT configuration and set following schema:
 ```json
 {
   "openapi": "3.1.0",